normful/blog/README.md

 This is the code behind my blog at [normful.com](https://www.normful.com).

-# Developing
+# How-To: Write new posts

-1. Start `zola serve` locally to preview additions.
-Watch it for errors.
+1. Write in `.norg` files.
-2. Write source in `.norg` files.
+2. Start `zola serve` locally to preview additions.
-3. Use `,mb` (English) or `,mjb` (Japanese) to convert Neorg to Markdown.
-If any internal links are broken, `zola serve` output will print errors.
-Keep exporting linked pages until there are no Zola errors.
+3. Use `<Leader>mb` to "make blog" post.
+Keep exporting pages until there are no Zola warnings about broken links.
 4. `git push` to deploy.

 On push to the `main` branch, [this GitHub Action](https://github.com/normful/blog/actions) will build the pages with [Zola](https://www.getzola.org) to deploy them to Vercel with the [Vercel CLI](https://vercel.com/docs/cli).